mesosphere/marathon-ui/README.md

 ##### 🐳 4.
 Start your environment

 The following command will download, configure and start a basic Zookeeper, Mesos and Marathon setup for you.
-It will also serve the Marathon UI.
+It will also build and serve the Marathon UI.

        docker-compose up

-##### 🐳 5.
-Build your very own Marathon UI

-Running the following command will build the Marathon UI and watch for file changes to rerun the build.

-       npm run serve

-Open http://marathon.docker:8080 to enjoy your fresh build.

 #### Contributing to this project